 2. Illegal eavesdropping

-In Family Law, you may not submit unlawfully obtained recordings or wiretapping.
+In family law, you may not submit unlawfully obtained recordings or wiretapping.
 This is considered an unlawful intrusion into privacy.

 3. Relevant evidence

-- Identify the people in the photo
+- The identities of the people in the photo

 5. Objecting to a Writing

-- Hearsay: Written or verbal statements made by someone other than a witness testifying which are offered for the truth. (e.g. Her sister told me that she’s never home with the kids).
+- Hearsay: Are written or verbal statements made by someone other than a testifying witness offered as truth?
+(For example, “Her sister told me she’s never home with the kids.”)

 - Ambiguous or misleading: Are you being asked a question about a document or video that doesn’t make sense?
 Was the question designed to elicit a response that clouds the truth?

 - Irrelevant: Is the writing relevant to the issue at hand?